goethe-tcs/tcs.uni-frankfurt.de/content/teaching/project-ideas.md

 **What you need to bring:**
 - Good background in relevant courses (for example, algorithms, complexity, machine learning, decision theory, etc.); some background in philosophy would be beneficial, too.
 - A higher than average ability to work on your own.
 In particular, you need to propose the topic for your thesis on your own and do most of the literature research.
-I will of course discuss the topic and your thoughts with you
+I will of course discuss the topic and your thoughts with you.

 **Some introductory resources:**
 - [AI Alignment Research Overview](https://docs.google.com/document/d/1FbTuRvC4TFWzGYerTKpBU7FJlyvjeOvVYF2uYNFSlOc/edit?usp=sharing) by Jacob Steinhardt